Peter M. Rhee: Early life and education

+Career

 Military service

 Rhee is a 24-year veteran of the U.S. Navy.
 During a trip to China in 1998, he was selected to accompany U.S. President Bill Clinton as his designated surgeon.
 In 2001, Rhee became one of the first American military surgeons to be deployed in Afghanistan at Camp Rhino, the first forward operating base to be established during Operation Enduring Freedom.
 In 2005, Rhee was deployed to Iraq, where he established the first surgical unit in Ramadi.
 His service awards include the Defense Meritorious Service Medal and the Navy Commendation Medal.

-As the Director of the Navy Trauma Training Center at Los Angeles County+USC Medical Center, Rhee became involved in an interbranch disagreement between the Army and Navy regarding the adoption of new hemostatic agents designed for battlefield treatment of severe bleeding.
-While the Army had adopted blood-clotting bandage called HemCon, the Navy and Marines instead opted for a different product called QuikClot.
-After testing HemCon at the Navy Trauma Training Center, Rhee concluded in December 2005: "I've tried every one of these products, many times, on many different kinds of wounds.
-For big-time bleeding – and that's what we're really worrying about here – HemCon doesn't work."
-Though Rhee preferred QuikClot, he expressed reservations over its commercialization in 2003 because of the potential for misuse by untrained consumers.

 Rhee was appointed as Professor of Surgery and Molecular Cellular Biology at the Uniformed Services University of the Health Sciences and continues to consult for the Office of Naval Research and the Marine Corps War Fighting Laboratory.

 Civilian medical career

 Rhee worked in the trauma centers at the Harborview Medical Center in Seattle and the Washington Hospital Center in Washington, D.C.
 In September 2007, he became the Chief of Trauma and Critical Care and Professor of Surgery at the University of Arizona in Tucson, Arizona.
-By that time, he had published over 200 articles in medical journals.
-In July 2009, the University Medical Center was designated a Level 1 Trauma Center by the American College of Surgeons.
-Rhee stated that the center had become ranked among the top 10 in the nation.